vmunix486/antiquity/README.md

  - Start menu that takes INI file input (`menu.conf`)
  - Quick program launcher when you press Windows key (or Meta key if you're unc)
  - Small size (>1000 lines of C)
+ - Resizing windows by dragging and pulling on window corners